A manifesto on what we build & why

-We build for the clock.
+We don’t build for the clock.
 We build for the conditions.

 Tools that ask when.
 Calendars, deadlines, streaks, alarms.
 The system stays still while you bend around it.